Detective fiction: Agatha Christie

 Agatha Christie is not only the most famous Golden Age writer, but also considered one of the most famous authors of all genres of all time.
 At the time of her death in 1976, "she was the best-selling novelist in history."

 Many of the most popular books of the Golden Age were written by Agatha Christie.
 She produced long series of books featuring detective characters like Hercule Poirot and Miss Marple, among others.
-Her use of basing her stories on complex puzzles, "combined with her stereotyped characters and picturesque middle-class settings", is credited for her success.
+Her basing her stories on complex puzzles, "combined with her stereotyped characters and picturesque middle-class settings", is credited for her success.
 Christie's best-known works include Murder on the Orient Express (1934), Death on the Nile (1937), Three Blind Mice (1950) and And Then There Were None (1939).

 By country

 China

 In 1896, a significant literary phenomenon unfolded in China with the rapid translation and serialization of four Sherlock Holmes stories in Shiwu bao (The Progress), a periodical established by the prominent reformist Liang Qichao.
 These translations, undertaken by Zhang Kunde, marked an early introduction of Western detective fiction to Chinese readers, reflecting the broader intellectual currents of the time.
 The first of these stories, "The Naval Treaty", was published in three installments between August and September 1896.
-Notably, the story was given a culturally adapted title, The English Bao and the Case of the Stolen Secret Treaty (Ying Bao tankan daomi yuean), which reimagined Sherlock Holmes as a "pure magistrate," a figure deeply rooted in Chinese tradition.
+Notably, the story was given a culturally adapted title, "The English Bao and the Case of the Stolen Secret Treaty" (Ying Bao tankan daomi yuean), which reimagined Sherlock Holmes as a "pure magistrate," a figure deeply rooted in Chinese tradition.
 This transformation not only localized the character for Chinese audiences but also signaled the translators' intent to align the narrative with indigenous cultural and ideological frameworks.

 Following "The Naval Treaty", other Sherlock Holmes stories were similarly translated and serialized.
 "The Crooked Man" appeared between October and November 1896, "A Case of Identity" was published from March to April 1897, and "The Final Problem" was serialized between April and May of the same year.
 These translations were part of a broader effort to introduce Western literary works to China, often with a focus on themes that resonated with the reformist agenda of the period.
 The popularity of Sherlock Holmes paved the way for the translation of other seminal works of Western detective fiction.
 Among these were L’affaire Lerouge by Émile Gaboriau (1832–1873), published in 1903, John Thorndyke's Cases by Richard Austin Freeman (1862–1943), which appeared in 1911, and Arsène Lupin, Gentleman Burglar by Maurice Leblanc (1864–1941), translated in 1914.
 These works collectively contributed to the growing interest in detective fiction as a genre that could both entertain and provoke critical reflection on societal issues.